AlloyTools/org.alloytools.alloy/README.md

 More documentation can be found at: http://alloytools.org/documentation.html.

+# Requirements

+Alloy runs on all operating systems with a recent JVM (Java 6 or later).
+It is made available as a runnable jar file with both a cross-platform SAT solver ([Sat4j](http://www.sat4j.org/) and more efficient native SAT solvers ([minisat](http://minisat.se), [lingeling/plingeling](http://fmv.jku.at/lingeling/), [glucose](http://www.labri.fr/perso/lsimon/glucose/)).

+Note however that starting with macOS High Sierra, it is necessary to install a dedicated JVM to run Alloy on macOS.
+A `.pkg` file is provided for that purpose.

 # TL;DR

 Checkout the project and type ./gradlew.
 You find the executable JAR in org.alloytools.alloy.dist/target/org.alloytools.alloy.dist.jar after the build has finished.